 Another benefit of working in HVAC is little to no instructional debt.

-A Day in the Life of an HVAC Technician
+Common Duties of an HVAC Technician

-- HVAC manager, $72,515 average salary
+HVAC manager, $72,515 average salary

-- HVAC service manager, $71,176 average salary
+HVAC service manager, $71,176 average salary

 Where HVAC Technicians Are in High Demand

-- Florida: Hurricanes, school and healthcare facilities.
+- Florida: Hurricanes, education and healthcare locations.

-- California: Wildfires, transportation, energy and utility upgrades.
+- California: Wildfires, transportation, energy and utility projects.

-- Texas: Hurricanes, energy, utility and other infrastructure updates.
+- Texas: Hurricanes, energy, utility and other infrastructure projects.

 - New York: Residential and infrastructure updates.